 United's early concept was simply to re-introduce a low cost carrier with their older planes like they had with the United Shuttle on the West Coast (which they set up to compete with Southwest, but they shut down because it lost money).
 However, low cost carrier JetBlue offers leather seats and satellite television, and the new Delta carrier looks to offer a similar product.
 Unless United re-tools its plan, it will have higher costs and a poorer product than its competitors.
 And that's not a recipe for success.

-USA Today reports on the trend towards airlines rewarding high revenue flyers instead of high mileage flyers.
-For instance: - Delta has moved towards a revenue model for elite qualification.
+Delta has moved towards a revenue model for elite qualification.

-- United has formalized its VIP program.
+United has formalized its VIP program.

-- American and Northwest offer revenue tracks (parallel to mileage tracks) towards elite status.
+American and Northwest offer revenue tracks (parallel to mileage tracks) towards elite status.

 The article doesn't point out that in most cases the perks for high revenue flyers aren't new perks.
 In several cases they are even less generous than the old perks for high revenue flyers.
 The airlines are simultaneously cutting back and transitioning perks to a revenue-based approach.